davidmrc6/vue-go-auth/README.md

 and set up your database connection by following these steps:
 1. Navigate to `./backend`
 2. Create a `.env` file (in the `backend` folder)
-3. Set up your locally hosted PostgreSQL and fill in these environmental variables inside the `.env` file:
+3. Set up your locally hosted PostgreSQL and fill in these configuration values inside the `.env` file:
 ```.env
 DB_HOST=localhost
 DB_PORT=5432